Variational assimilation of sparse time-averaged data for efficient adjoint-based optimization of unsteady RANS simulations: Methods

 \subsubsection{Cost function and regularization}

 As stated in Eq.~\eqref{eq:cost_function}, the cost function consists of a regularization part and a discrepancy part.
 Here, total variation (TV) regularization is chosen to reduce ambiguity of the inverse problem.
 It is based on a measure for smoothness of the parameter field.
 Other works have focused on improving the regularization of inverse problems, since they always are underdetermined and thus ambiguous.
 Piroozmand~\etal.~\cite{piroozmand_dimensionality_2023} introduced a piecewise linear dimensionality reduction regularization method to constrain the corrective parameter by a piecewise linear variation to reduce ambiguity and avoid unphysical spikes in the solution field.
-Epp~\etal.~\cite{epp22} tackle the ambiguity problem by using a hierarchical regularization and employing physically meaningful constraints and thus avoiding furhter parameter tuning.
-However, the optimal regularization method is not the focus of this work, so TV regularization as proposed in~\cite{brenner22} and further explained in \ref{sec:Cost function and regularization appendix} is considered sufficient.
+Epp~\etal.~\cite{epp22} tackle the ambiguity problem by using a hierarchical regularization and employing physically meaningful constraints and thus avoiding further parameter tuning.
+However, the optimal regularization method is not the focus of this work, so TV regularization as proposed in~\cite{brenner22} is considered sufficient.
+Furthermore, the optimal placement of reference data points is not the focus of this work.
+In~\cite{brenner23}, the authors demonstrate in case of RANS simulations that reducing the number of reference data points does only marginally degrade the accuracy of mean flow reconstruction.
+This is only possible with appropriate regularization.
+If only a very few number of reference data points would be available, but no regularization is applied, the solution field might not be smooth but consists of unphysical spikes at the locations of these very few data points.
+Thus, accurate mean flow reconstruction would not be achieved in that case.
+However, if the regularization weight is set high enough, the solution will not be worse than the URANS baseline result since TV regularization will smooth out these spikes.
+Hence, one should be aware that the regularization weight is a crucial parameter in the optimization framework.

 The discrepancy part of the cost function measures agreement of the forward problem solution $U$ with the reference data $U^{\mathrm{ref}}$.
 In the presented application only time-averaged velocity data is assimilated, i.\,e.,